 If we now apply these characteristics to early selection in football, we will notice many similarities with those children who have been rejected by the system.
 Academies prefer tall, physically strong boys (early puberty) at the expense of those physically weaker (late puberty).
 Early selection results in the child playing football practically all the time.
 In addition, most parents pay for additional individual training sessions.
 A large number of parents are also totally obsessed with making their child a professional footballer.
 High and often unrealistic expectations, an environment that’s not very conducive to the development of a child's potential, and the pressure to be better than others all the time, are the reasons why football of the future loses a lot of talented children and potentially professional footballers.
 Then we have professional academies and a sports culture in our society that unfortunately glorifies winning and efficiency instead of the football learning process.
-And finally coaches, who indeed in most cases have excellent knowledge about football, but know little about the development and learning process of children and adolescents (more on this in chapter two).
+And finally, coaches, who indeed in most cases have excellent knowledge about football, but know little about the development and learning process of children and adolescents (more on this in chapter two).

 Rivalry between clubs has led to a situation where in the pursuit of winning and being the best here and now, scouts select ever younger children, and some coaches (because not all) completely misconstrue their vocation and become "talent selectors" instead of thinking about the identification and long-term development of each child they have under their care.
 This short-sightedness and labelling children "elite young footballers" at a very early age leads to parents, coaches and generally everyone around them perceiving the child as already an elite footballer.

 The rivalry between professional clubs and their academies in almost every region of England leads to a rat race being played out between adults, at the expense of youngsters.
-Early selection takes place at an ever younger age, even as young as 5.
-In the youngest age categories, people responsible for recruitment want to grab up the "best" 9-year-olds for instance, because they want to be the best in their category and win, not merely be competitive.
+Early selection takes place at an ever younger age, even as young as five.
+In the youngest age categories, people responsible for recruitment want to grab up the "best" nine-year-olds for instance, because they want to be the best in their category and win, not merely be competitive.
 But what about the development of potential and the long-term learning process for which such academies and their coaches have taken responsibility?

 Where’s the problem?

 If you are not going to be the best, you won’t win.
 If you don't win, you lose and may even lose players (a generality, since there are academies that really do emphasize development and learning, though unfortunately I’ve yet to have the pleasure of working in one)!

 What does this have to do with developing the potential of gifted children?

-Well, such a 9-year-old is selected early for the here and now and so maybe he is the best at this moment and will ensure the academy succeeds at this level.
-The question is whether this and other 9-year-olds have the characteristics that will allow them to develop their potential in the future and become professional footballers.
+Well, such a nine-year-old is selected early for the here and now and so maybe he is the best at this moment and will ensure the academy succeeds at this level.
+The question is whether this and other nine-year-olds have the characteristics that will allow them to develop their potential in the future and become professional footballers.
 The statistics don’t lie and are pretty deadly (0.00001% of 1.5 million).
 This means only one thing – early selection is inefficient and a mistake.
 It leads to success here and now, but failure in the future.

 How many children have been left out in this way?
 How many of them were unable to develop the potential that they undoubtedly had?
 But there are solutions and perhaps it is worth considering them.